Signatures of Jet Drift in QGP Hard Probe Observables: Results.

 Intriguingly, we obtain a nuclear modification factor $R_{AA} (p_T)$ in Fig.~\ref{f:RAA} which is unmodified due to the effects of drift.
 This suggests that any systematic bias of trajectories toward lower density is not significant for the nuclear modification factor.
-We do, however, see the anticipated enhancement of the elliptic flow shown in Fig.~\ref{fig:deltav2}, which turns out to be sizeable: an enhancement of several times the experimental uncertainty (e.g. $\pm 0.005$ for charged pion $v_2$ at 3.00 - 3.25 GeV in the 40-50\% bin \cite{ALICE:2018yph}).
+We do, however, see the anticipated enhancement of the elliptic flow shown in Fig.~\ref{fig:deltav2}, which turns out to be sizeable: an enhancement of several times the experimental uncertainty (e.g. $< \pm 0.005$ for charged pion $v_2$ at 3.00 - 3.25 GeV in the 30-40\% bin \cite{ALICE:2018yph}).
 Interestingly, the enhancement from drift qualitatively matches the excess in elliptic flow seen in experiment below 10 GeV \cite{CMS:2017xgk}.
 While we make no claim that jet drift is \textit{the} solution to the $R_{AA} \otimes v_2$ puzzle, it must nevertheless be an important \textit{part} of the solution in the $p_T < 10$ GeV regime.

 We also note that the jet drift effect is strongest in semi-peripheral collisions (30-50\% centrality), which balance a larger event eccentricity with the decreasing event temperatures in smaller-sized QGP.
 This demonstrates the interplay between energy loss and drift, whereby energy loss enhances the strength of drift, but strong energy loss extinguishes partons that have experienced strong drift.
 Likewise, the addition of collisional energy loss (and the refitting of the coupling) reduces the strength of the $v_2^{hard}$ enhancement by about 50\%, as shown in the ratio inset of Fig.~\ref{fig:deltav2}, as a lower overall coupling is necessary to fit high-$p_T$ suppression, and the relative strength of drift is reduced.
-The addition of other sources of energy loss (including from cold nuclear matter effects) similarly reduces the relative strength of drift.
+The addition of more sources of energy loss (including from cold nuclear matter effects) generally reduces the relative strength of drift, however a more realistic fluctuating treatment of collisional energy loss may not display this same behavior.